hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-python.md

 ## Up to Build, Push and Deploy ##

-With the function coded and defined deploy the artifacts to OpenFaaS and it will take care of all the server details for you, after all its _serverless_.
+With the function coded and defined deploy the artifacts to OpenFaaS and it will take care of all the server details for you, after all it's _serverless_.

 `faas-cli up -f fibonacci.yml`{{execute}}